acl-org/acl-2023/_pages/program/accepted.md

 **When to Read Documents or QA History: On Unified and Selective Open-domain QA**<br>_Kyungjae Lee, Sang-eun Han, Seung-won Hwang and Moontae Lee_

-**Common Law Annotations: Investigating the Stability of Dialog System Output Annotations**<br>_Seunggun Lee, Alexandra DeLucia, Nikita Nangia, Praneeth Ganedi, Ryan Guan, Rubing Li, Britney Ngaw, Aditya Singhal, Shalaka Vaidya, Zijun Yuan, Lining Zhang and Joo Sedoc_
+**Common Law Annotations: Investigating the Stability of Dialog System Output Annotations**<br>_Seunggun Lee, Alexandra DeLucia, Nikita Nangia, Praneeth Ganedi, Ryan Guan, Rubing Li, Britney Ngaw, Aditya Singhal, Shalaka Vaidya, Zijun Yuan, Lining Zhang and João Sedoc_

 **A Comparative Analysis of the Effectiveness of Rare Tokens on Creative Expression using ramBERT**<br>_Youbin Lee, Deokgi Kim, Byung-Won On and Ingyu Lee_